NextronSystems/analysis-cockpit-manual/administration/system-settings.rst

 ``>Settings\System\TLS``

-Instead of using the pre-installed self-signed TLS Certificate, users should upload their own TLS Certificate for ASGARD.
+Instead of using the self-signed TLS certificate which comes pre-installed on your Analysis Cockpit, you should consider using your own TLS certificate.
 This will avoid browser warnings when navigating to your Analysis Cockpit's web interface.

-In order to achieve the best possible compatibility with the most common browsers, we recommend using the system's FQDN in both fields ``Common Name`` AND ``Hostnames``.

 You can click ``Generate CSR`` to open the following modal which lets you specify the information needed for the CSR.